UCI-GDIM31/w0-setup-check-in-Milk-Maniac/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+   A doument describing what the project is and organizing the means to accomplish it(?)
 2. Scope management
+   N/A
 3. Iteration
+   N/A
 4. Object-Oriented programming
+   N/A
 5. Model-View-Controller architecture
+   N/A

 ## Complete!